 - Mouthguard: It is a plastic dental protector worn on your upper or lower teeth that’s custom-fitted for your mouth.
 Wearing this at bedtime can help stop you from unconsciously grinding your teeth.

 If jaw pain doesn’t go away by the above remedies, you must see a pain specialist near you.
-He may recommend you following treatment options.
+He may recommend you to see more about Pacific Dental & Implant Solutions and also the following treatment options.

 2. Medical Treatment:

 Oral medication: Muscle relaxants, nerve pain medicines

 These injections are given in jaw muscles.
 It keeps jaw muscles from clenching, possibly helping to relieve jaw pain due to TMD.
 It’s effect remains for several months.
 After that re-injection may required.

 Radio frequency ablation of the trigeminal ganglion is preferred when there are no blood vessels in close vicinity of the trigeminal ganglion, when patient is not tolerating drugs, when the patient is not willing to undergo surgery, and if the pain persists even after a surgery.

 Usually this is a daycare procedure in which using a CT scan machine or x-ray machine, the injection is given at the affected trigeminal nerve branch and radio frequency ablation is done.